 An Isotropic Superfinishing Machine subjects workpieces to a unique process that leads to a non-directional low Ra surface.

 It employs mass finishing equipment in conjunction with accelerated refinement chemistries that are non-hazardous and environmentally friendly.

-By using high-density, non-abrasive media with an isotropic superfinishing chemistry, the machine finishes your workpieces below 0.25 µm or nominally 10 µin
+By using high-density, non-abrasive media with isotropic superfinishing chemistry, the machine finishes your workpieces below 0.25 µm or nominally 10 µin.

 2. What are the components of an Isotropic Superfinishing Machine?

-Isotropic Superfinishing Machines are quite similar in form and constituents to vibratory finishing machines.
+Isotropic Superfinishing Machines are quite similar in form to the vibratory finishing machines.

 Its components therefore include:

-The Machine – This comprises the vibratory work tub or chamber, the motor and various other interconnected parts that make the Superfinishing machine, tick.
+The Machine – This comprises the vibratory work tub or chamber, the motor, and various other interconnected parts that make the Superfinishing machine work.

 The Compound-These are dry or wet substances added to the mass finishing machine.